ericoporto/ags-manual-wiki/Lipsync.md

 For example, enter "AY0" into frame 0's box, "E" into frame 1, and so forth - corresponding to how it is set up in Pamela.
-For multiple phenomes to share the same frame, seperate them with forward slashes -- for example, "AY0/AY1" allows both of those phenomes to correspond to the specified frame.
+For multiple phenomes to share the same frame, separate them with forward slashes -- for example, "AY0/AY1" allows both of those phenomes to correspond to the specified frame.